 Foot and Ankle Sports Medicine Fellowship

-Virginia Mason Sports Medicine offers a one-year advanced fellowship opportunity in foot and ankle surgery, accredited by the American College of Foot and Ankle Surgeons.
-The fellowship provides one year of hands-on, direct patient care subspecialty education and training across a broad spectrum of foot and ankle pathology.
+Virginia Mason Sports Medicine offers a one-year advanced fellowship opportunity in foot and ankle surgery.
+Dually accredited by the American College of Foot and Ankle Surgeons, and the American Academy of Podiatric Sports Medicine, the fellowship provides one year of hands-on, direct patient care subspecialty education and training across a broad spectrum of foot and ankle pathology.

 Under the leadership and supervision of Fellowship Director Eric Heit, DPM, ACFAS, the fellow performs a minimum of 300 surgical cases and participates in ongoing clinical care and scholarly research over the course of the fellowship year.